raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 ## Running a real app

 A benchmark on a toy app proves nothing.
-The bar I set for 0.1.0 was: take a real, popular open-source Vite app that I did not write, don't touch its config, and run it.
+The bar I set for myself was: take a real, popular open-source Vite app that I did not write, don't touch its config, and run it.

 That is a genuinely hard bar, because real apps lean on the whole surface of Vite: regex `resolve.alias` for monorepo packages, source files outside the app root, TypeScript enums, `import.meta.env`, plugin virtual modules.
 Every one of those is a place a "Vite-compatible" tool can quietly fall short, and getting there is most of what the last stretch of work has been.